rorydriscoll/ld32/README.md

 # ld32
-Game for Ludum Dare 32
+This is our entry for Ludum Dare 32